NIA charges five dangerous JMB operatives

 The Southern terror plot thickens as NIA arrests a key member of JMB from Bengal

 Accused persons in the instant case have undergone training as JMB cadres in Barpeta at the house of Sahanur Alom and some of accused were also trained at Simulia Madrasa in West Bengal.

-Accused persons procured weapons and ammunitions in a conspiracy to commit terrorist act in pursuance of Jihadi Ideology of JMB, a proscribed terrorist organisation.
+Accused persons procured weapons and ammunitions in a conspiracy to commit a terrorist act in pursuance of Jihadi Ideology of JMB, a proscribed terrorist organisation.